 Develop good people.
 The objective isn’t just to develop better baseball players—it’s to develop well-rounded people who are disciplined, hard-working and able to work well with others.

 Tremendous responsibility.
 Shaping the lives of young people is a tremendous responsibility.
 As a coach, you must do everything you can to foster a player’s love for the game, and to help them achieve their potential.

 Be enthusiastic and let your personality come out.
 Good coaches seek out new ways to develop their knowledge of the game and how players learn.
-This toolkit is designed to get you started.
 But it’s not just about what you teach.
 It’s about how you teach.
 Ultimately, it’s your personality and enthusiasm that will have the biggest impact on your players.